TDS (Total Dissolved Solids) represents the total concentration of all the dissolved substances in water.

 Health Effects of High TDS in Drinking Water

 It is a widely known fact that high levels of TDS in drinking water can give water a bitter or salty taste, but it is not harmful to your health.
-Minerals like calcium and magnesium, which are often the reason behind high TDS levels, are beneficial to your health.
+In fact, minerals like calcium and magnesium, which are often the reason behind high TDS levels, are actually beneficial to your health.

 However, if the TDS level of your drinking is above 500 PPM then it is recommended that you get the water tested for harmful impurities like lead, arsenic, mercury, fluoride, etc.